A Parallel Monte-Carlo Tree Search-Based Metaheuristic For Optimal Fleet Composition Considering Vehicle Routing Using Branch & Bound: Problem Formulation Methodology

 \subsection{Metaheuristic: Monte-Carlo Tree Search}

 Each iteration of MCTS involves four steps \cite{Browne2012AMethods}: \textit{Selection:} at every node $v$ in the arborescence, the tree policy selects the next node $v'$.
 This node selection is initiated at the root node $v_0$ and is used for navigation until the leaf node $v_l$ is reached. \textit{Expansion:} at the leaf node $v_l$, a random action is taken to expand the tree. \textit{Simulation:} a Monte-Carlo simulation is performed starting from the expansion node to complete the solution. \textit{Backpropagation:} the cost/reward of the expansion and simulation is propagated back to the root node $v_0$.
-The Upper Confidence bounds applied to Trees (UCT) algorithm was the first variant and formal introduction of MCTS \cite{Kocsis2006BanditPlanning}.

-The proposed UCT-based metaheuristic (UCT-MH), is a hybrid MCTS algorithm which is intended to guide the exact FCO algorithm to the optimal solution.
+The Upper Confidence bounds applied to Trees algorithm \cite{Kocsis2006BanditPlanning} was the first variant and formal introduction of MCTS.
+The proposed metaheuristic (UCT-MH) uses this algorithm to guide the exact incremental B\&B algorithm to the optimal solution.
 While in typical VRPTWs the fleet size is a free variable \cite{Desaulniers2014TheWindows}, the proposed metaheuristic selects a fleet size $m$ and a composition $\mathbf{k}$ in the fleet sizing and composition stages and tries to solve the VRPTW optimally, fully utilizing that composition.
 By doing so, the algorithm finds an estimate of the expected total cost associated with a particular fleet size and composition.
 This estimate serves as a measure for the quality of that branch and can be used by the MCTS to navigate the search.
 MCTS is most effective as a heuristic at the early stages of the decision problem \cite{Sabharwal2012UCT}.
 Moreover, for smaller problem instances, B\&B algorithms are often more suitable than MCTS \cite{Edelkamp2015Monte-CarloLogistics}.
 As such, the proposed hybrid MCTS algorithm is aimed to utilize the strengths of the different algorithms and combine them into an effective hybrid MCTS-based metaheuristic.